-Oslo, the beautiful, nonchalant and surprisingly overlooked capital of Norway is emerging as a serious threat to dethrone Copenhagen and Stockholm for the coveted title of ‘Capital of Scandinavia’.
-It is a city in an unparalleled location, with an intriguing past, exceptional museums, a vibrant harbor and waterfront area.
+Oslo, the beautiful, nonchalant, and surprisingly overlooked capital of Norway is emerging as a serious threat to dethrone Copenhagen and Stockholm for the coveted title of ‘Capital of Scandinavia’.
+It is a city in an unparalleled location, with an intriguing past, exceptional museums, a vibrant harbor, and a waterfront area.
 All this makes it a rewarding city to explore.
 If you’re spending a weekend in Oslo or 2 days in Oslo, let us help you make the most of your trip, so you can experience some of the best things to do in Oslo.

 Table of Contents